Best Whale Watching Seasons in Kaikoura

 Whale behavior

 So, what determines a good whale watching season?
 Well, it all comes down to animal behavior.
 You see, the behavior of whales is largely influenced by the changing seasons, which affects their migration patterns and food sources.
-This can have a significant impact on your whale watching experience, as different seasons offer unique opportunities for observing different behaviors and whale species.

 During the winter months, many whale species move closer to the coast in search of food.
 They feed on an abundance of krill and other small prey, which are more abundant in the shallower waters near the coast.
 This provides an excellent opportunity for close-up viewing, as the whales are more active and easier to spot.
-As they feed, they tend to be more social, and you may observe surface-active behaviors such as breaching, tail slapping, and spy-hopping.

 In contrast, during the summer months, whales are more likely to be found in deeper waters, away from the coast.
 This is because their food sources, such as krill, are more widely dispersed and difficult to find in shallow waters.
-As a result, the whales can be a bit less active and visible during these months, and your chances of observing surface-active behaviors are less compared to the winter months.

 However, the summer months also offer an opportunity to observe other behaviors, such as singing, mating, and calving.
 This is especially true for humpback whales, which are known for their complex songs and courtship displays.
 If you’re interested in observing these behaviors, then the summer months may be the best time for you to go whale watching in Kaikoura.